 ⚠ The Payday Loan Problem

-Deferring pension contributions has been described as "essentially a payday loan — the city gets a short-term benefit but pays considerably more by kicking costs out beyond 2040."
-The contributions being deferred today become larger obligations for future mayors, councils, and taxpayers.
-Your check keeps coming either way — but the fund gets weaker if the city consistently underfunds it.
-Watch Albany during budget season every spring.
+Deferring pension contributions has been described as "essentially a payday loan — the city gets a short-term benefit but pays considerably more by kicking costs out."
+That's exactly what the 2026 re-amortization does: it frees up money now and pays it back later, at an estimated $7+ billion more over the next decade.
+Your check keeps coming either way — it's constitutionally protected — but the fund carries more risk the longer the city underfunds it.
+Watch how each pension board votes, and watch Albany during budget season every spring.

 How We Got Here